danielbodnar/awesome-stars/README.md

 ## serverless

+- [metrue/fx](https://github.com/metrue/fx) - A Function as a Service tool makes a function as a  container-based service in seconds.
+- [inngest/inngest](https://github.com/inngest/inngest) - Inngest is the developer platform for easily building reliable workflows with zero infrastructure.
 - [openfaas/faasd](https://github.com/openfaas/faasd) - A lightweight & portable faas engine
 - [nuclio/nuclio](https://github.com/nuclio/nuclio) - High-Performance Serverless event and data processing platform
 - [cloud-custodian/cloud-custodian](https://github.com/cloud-custodian/cloud-custodian) - Rules engine for cloud security, cost optimization, and governance, DSL in yaml for policies to query, filter, and take actions on resources